 Magazine TIME named President-elect Donald Trump the person of the year and wrote: This is the 90th time we have named the person who had the greatest influence, for better or worse, on the events of the year.
 So which is it this year: Better or worse?
 The challenge for Donald Trump is how profoundly the country disagrees about the answer.
 What would be your answer, please?
 For better or worse, and why?

 What do you make out of President-elect Donald Trump-President Tsai Ing-wen phone call, how do you assess the importance of this phone call?
 Read few comments.

-Filed under: Politics, United States, US foreign policy, US politics | Tagged: Donald Trump, Foreign policy, Politics, United States, US foreign policy | Leave a comment »
+Filed under: Asia, China, Politics, United States, US foreign policy, US politics | Tagged: China, Diplomacy, Donald Trump, Foreign policy, Politics, Taiwan, Tsai Ing-wen, United States, US foreign policy | Leave a comment »

-Filed under: Asia, History, Politics, United States, US foreign policy, US politics | Tagged: Donald Trump, Foreign policy, Hillary Clinton.
+Filed under: Politics, United States, US foreign policy, US politics | Tagged: Donald Trump, Foreign policy, Hillary Clinton.
 Europe, Politics, United States, US foreign policy, US politcs, US presidential election 2016 | Leave a comment »